corsairmarks/ecumenopolis_trade/mod/README.md

 ## Compatibility

+Built for Stellaris version 3.1.* "Lem."

 Practically any mod, as long as it doesn't entirely remove ecumenopoleis or create the same colony type.

+Not compatible with achievements.

 ## Changelog

 * 1.0.0 Initial version
+* 2.0.0 Updated for Stellaris 3.1.* "Lem" - icons are assign differently (and better)

 ## Source Code